Fantaghirò 4

 Fantaghirò 4 (alternately titled as The Cave of the Golden Rose 4) is the fourth film from the Fantaghirò series.
 Released in 1994, it was directed by Lamberto Bava and stars Alessandra Martines as the title character.
-The film was released on television as a two-parter, and is known in some releases as Fantaghirò 7 and Fantaghirò 8.
+The film was released on television as a two-parter, and is known in some releases as Fantaghirò 7 and Fantaghirò 8 due to previous instalments having been split into two parts each as well.

 In Fantaghirò 4, after a mysterious black cloud destroys Fantaghirò's castle, she allies herself with Prince Parsel to track the black cloud to its origins and stop whoever is casting it.
 This film featured very few returning characters from the previous films, and most notable is that Kim Rossi Stuart, the hero of the previous films, did not return at all.
 In order to circumvent this, his character was written to accommodate a different actor, and footage of the first film was re-used for the finale.

 Plot

 A mysterious black cloud is travelling across the land, bringing death and destruction wherever it goes.
 Fantaghirò is helping the people of her kingdom escape to safety when she crosses paths with young Prince Parsel.
 Parsel is chasing the black cloud because it took his castle, and he is trying to find a way to get it back.
 When the black cloud passes over Fantaghirò's castle, it too disappears, so she joins with Parsel to search for the origins of the black cloud.
 They travel to the kingdom of Tohor where they discover that Tarabas, the reformed dark wizard, has been imprisoned and accused of conjuring the black cloud.
 Fantaghirò, who knows that he has renounced his evil ways, helps him escape.
 Fantaghirò, Tarabas, Parsel and Princess Angelica of Tohor (who has fallen in love with Tarabas) leave Tohor to track down the black cloud, which they discover is conjured by a powerful dark magician named Darken.

-Elsewhere, the evil Black Witch is struggling to restore her magical powers, which have become weak after she had helped Fantaghirò in the previous film.
+Elsewhere, the evil Black Witch is struggling to restore her magical powers, which have weakened after she had helped Fantaghirò in her previous adventure against Tarabas.
 She revives Tarabas' mother Xellesia, who was killed by her rebellious gnomes, and the two witches fly off to find Tarabas and prevent him from discovering the origins of the dark cloud.
 Fantaghirò and her group have tracked the black cloud to Nekrad, a kingdom beneath a dormant volcano.
 There, they encounter a deformed man named Fiodor who tells them that the kingdom is ruled by Darken.
 Darken then emerges from Parsel's body, where he has been hiding from the very beginning.
 A fight ensues, and Fantaghirò is killed.
 An enraged Tarabas attempts to kill Darken, but Xellesia arrives and stops him.
 It is then revealed that Darken is Tarabas' father, and the black cloud was part of an elaborate plot to bring Tarabas back to his evil ways.